pixie-io/blog.px.dev/content/blog/ebpf-openssl-tracing/index.md

 Attaching uprobes to shared library is no different than setting uprobes on application code.

 [BCC](https://github.com/iovisor/bcc) makes it easy to attach a uprobe to a function in your application code.
-For example, if you had a function called `foo()` in a program called `dummy`, you’d use BCC to attach a uprobe in the following way:
+For example, if you had a function called `foo()` in a program called `demo`, you’d use BCC to attach a uprobe in the following way:

 ```
 attach_uprobe(
-	"/home/user/dummy",
+	"/home/user/demo",
 	"foo",
 	<your BPF code here>);
 ```